cozie-app/cozie-apple-website/docs/5_deployment/01_deployment.md

 * Onboarding interview or survey
 * QR code for Cozie on the App Store
 * Personalized QR code to setup Cozie
-* Test watch survey response
+* Test watch survey response, i.e., let the participant submit a watch survey response
+* Send test push notification, i.e., let the participant interact with the push notification (Make sure focus modes are turned off)
 * Sign equipment receipt
 * Q&A